pumppituntti/pumppituntti/README.md

 ### Hi there 👋

-I'm second year student of software development in Tampere University of Applied Sciences (TAMK).<br/>
+I'm second year student in software development at Tampere University of Applied Sciences (TAMK).<br/>
 I'm currently learning ECMAScript and HTML/CSS.<br/>
 I have some experience in Java and LibGDX also.<br/>
-You can find some of my projects from github.<br/>
+You can find some of my projects on GitHub.<br/>

 <!--
 **pumppituntti/pumppituntti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.